 We have also prepared conference DVDs and make them available to the community at large, particularly during the biennial conference.

-The Adoption Initiative offers continuing education units for professionals in the fields of psychology.
-St. John's is approved by the American Psychological Association (APA) to offer continuing education (CE) for psychologists.
+The Adoption Initiative offers continuing education units for professionals in the field of psychology.
+St. John's is approved by the American Psychological Association (APA) and the New York Education Department (NYSED) to offer continuing education (CE) for psychologists.
 St. John‘s University maintains responsibility for the program and its content.